 - Third-party app for iOS and Linux.

 Speed and Performance

-I tested Anonymous VPN's speed with testmy.net.
-These tests were performed from Nottingham, UK, using a Virgin Media residential internet service.
-I tested the performance of three Anonymous VPN servers.
-These were the UK and Ireland servers, which I tested on a connection to London, UK, and the Anonymous VPN US server, which I tested on a connection to Miami.
+We tested the performance of three Anonymous VPN servers.
+These were the UK and Ireland servers, which we tested using a speed test server based in London.
+And the US server, which we tested using a test server in Miami.

 Check out our IP leak test

-Since writing this review, we have created our very own IP leak test.
-Our tool is automated and so all you have to do is follow the instructions on the page to check if you have an IP leak.
+If you want to check that the VPN is working correctly on your devices you can check it using our reliable IP leak test.
+Our tool is automated so that all you have to do is follow the instructions on the page to check if you have an IP leak.

 Pricing and Plans

 Anonymous VPN has one service package.
 It offers three subscription periods for that plan.
 There's no free trial, but you can get your money back if you sign up for the monthly or yearly subscription plans.
 You just have to ask to cancel your account within 14 days of subscribing.